 Truth #2: Christ’s Power is Made Perfect in Weakness

 Here made perfect means “reaching completion or fullest extent.”
 The root of the word in the original language is connected to the idea of telescoping.
 Christ’s power telescopes into our weakness, extending most fully where we are weakest.
 For Paul, this meant that Christ worked powerfully in and through his “thorn” to humble and prompt prayer in him (vv.
 7-8).
 What’s your thorn?
 What might Christ be doing in your life and through it?

 Application #1: Boast Gladly in Your Weakness

 To “boast” means to hold your head up high in reference to your weakness.
-Christians need not run and hide from their weaknesses.
-They need not medicate or escape their thorns.
+Christians don’t need to run and hide from their weaknesses.
+They don’t need to medicate or escape their thorns.
 Why?
 Because when we embrace our weakness, the power of Christ rests upon us (v.
 9).
-It’s not that we’re able to unlock our potential through our weakness.
-It’s not that our struggles produce our strength.
+It’s not that we’re able to unlock our potential through our weakness or that our struggles produce our strength.
 It’s that our weakness and struggle open the door to the power of Christ, which calms storms, raises the dead and enables ordinary men to walk on water.

 Application #2: Be Content With Weakness

 This doesn’t mean to settle in and enjoy it.
-It means to recognize that God is working wonders through it.
+It means recognizing that God is working wonders through it.
 Paul lists five forms of weakness with which the Christian can be content:

 (No audio this time.
 Sorry!)

-- What would it look like to “boast in your weakness?”
-What ways are you tempted to run and hide from it, rather than seeing it as a beneficial tool in the Lord’s hands?
+What would it look like to “boast in your weakness”?
+How are you tempted to run and hide from it, rather than seeing it as a beneficial tool in the Lord’s hands?